thefreshvince/candy-browser/readme.md

 ```

 ###JS
-The correlation between a tab and it's content is made through the id/class of the content area and the tabs href.
+The correlation between a tab and its content is made through the id/class of the content area and the tabs href.
 So href="#tab1" will show the element with id="tab1" or class="tab1".
 ```html
 ...
   <!-- Right before the closing body tag -->